Adolis García Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 24th-ranked team ERA across all league pitching staffs (4.77).
+- The Angels have the 24th-ranked team ERA among all league pitching staffs (4.74).

-- Angels pitchers combine to rank 24th in baseball in home runs surrendered (202 total, 1.3 per game).
+- Angels pitchers combine to rank 24th in baseball in home runs allowed (203 total, 1.3 per game).

-- In his last appearance on Wednesday against the Tampa Bay Rays, the lefty went four innings, giving up no earned runs while surrendering three hits.
+- His most recent appearance was on Thursday against the Tampa Bay Rays, when the righty threw five innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.